datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    enable :term:`git-annex` to transfer data from and possibly to places that are not Git repositories (e.g., cloud services or external machines such as an HPC system).
-For example, an *s3* special remote uploads and downloads content to AWS S3, a *web* special remote downloads files from the web, and *datalad-archive* extracts files from the annexed archives, etc. Don’t envision a special-remote as merely a physical place or location – a special-remote is a protocol that defines the underlying transport of your files to and/or from a specific location.
+For example, an *s3* special remote uploads and downloads content to AWS S3, a *web* special remote downloads files from the web, the *datalad-archive* special remote extracts files from annexed archives, etc. Don’t envision a special-remote as merely a physical place or location – a special-remote is a protocol that defines the underlying transport of your files to and/or from a specific location.